charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

     wget bootstrap.pypa.io/get-pip.py
     python get-pip.py

-With this setup, it should be pretty straightforward to set up a FastAPI solution.
+With this setup, setting up a FastAPI solution to display images should be straightforward.
-For inspiration, refer to Jimmy's github solution [github.com/charnley/eink_art_gallery](https://github.com/charnley/eink_art_gallery).
+For inspiration, you can refer to Jimmy's github solution [github.com/charnley/eink_art_gallery](https://github.com/charnley/eink_art_gallery).

 Note, because you need to start the API every time the Raspberry Pi is booted, it is worth setting up a `crontab -e` to start you service at boot